ViRGIS-Team/gdal-upm/README.md

 ## Development and Use in the player

-The scripts for accessing GDAL?OGR functions are included in the `OSGEO`namespace and follow the [GDAL/OGR C# Api](https://trac.osgeo.org/gdal/wiki/GdalOgrInCsharp).
+The scripts for accessing GDAL/OGR functions are included in the `OSGEO`namespace and follow the [GDAL/OGR C# Api](https://trac.osgeo.org/gdal/wiki/GdalOgrInCsharp).

 For more details - see the documentation.